 If you are concerned about whether your Social Security claim will be honored, remember that honesty is the best policy.
 Many potential beneficiaries fail to accurately report psychological factors or medical histories that can affect the outcome of a request for Social Security disability.
 Unfortunately, many who claim Social Security benefits also fail to appeal the decision when their claim is denied, even though most denials can be resolved on a higher level.

 If your Social Security disability claim is denied, know that you can appeal and that you are allowed legal representation.
-An experienced Social Security disability lawyer can help guide you through the process and help you get the benefits you deserve for your disability.
+An experienced Baltimore Social Security disability attorney can help guide you through the process and help you get the benefits you deserve for your disability.
 However, when you seek a lawyer, seek one who has a long track record with Social Security benefits and understands the ins and outs of the SS system.

 The law offices of Steven H. Heisler represent injury victims and help disabled persons get Social Security disability benefits.
-If you need legal advice on Social Security disability or want to appeal a denied claim, contact Steven H. Heisler for more information today.
+If you need legal advice on Social Security disability or want to appeal a denied claim, contact Baltimore SSD disability lawyer Steven H. Heisler for more information today.
 A consultation is free and carries no obligation.
 If you need more information about caring for a disabled loved one, of if you, yourself are disabled, browse our resources for disabled individuals and disability support resources.

 Need to File?
 Claim Denied?